mvanwinkle/mv_borrowing_mou/doc/shared_resource_mou.md

 1. USER - an individual granted permission to use RESOURCE on behalf of BORROWER.

-## Applicability and Superceding
+## Applicability and Superseding

-1. BORROWING AGREEMENT shall take precidence in any potential conflict or confusing situation.
+1. BORROWING AGREEMENT shall take precedence in any potential conflict or confusing situation.
-1. Any disputes related to conflicting clauses are to be resolved at the sole discrestion of OWNER of RESOURCE.
+1. Any disputes related to conflicting clauses are to be resolved at the sole discretion of OWNER of RESOURCE.

 ## Duration